Lelio-Brun/Obelisk/README.md

 obelisk [latex|html] [options] <files>
 ```

-If multiple files are specified, **Obelisk** will output a concatenated result, without consistency checks, so the user is responsible for avoiding eg. name clashes between the several files.
+If multiple files are specified, **Obelisk** will output a concatenated result without consistency checks.
+The user is responsible for avoiding, e.g. name clashes between the several files.

-By default **Obelisk** defaults to standard output, use `-o <file>` to specify an output file.
+By default, **Obelisk** defaults to standard output; use `-o <file>` to specify an output file.

 ### Pattern recognition
 **Obelisk** can infer some common patterns (possibly parameterized):